kghosein/front_end-help/websites.md

 ## Other Tools
 - <https://pixlr.com/> online image editor and more
-- <https://image.online-convert.com/> online image format converter (good thing it do not change or add something to the image name, keep as it was)
+- <https://image.online-convert.com/> online image format converter (good thing is that it do not change or add something to the image name, keep as it was)